 January 7 What does 2014 hold for the geoweb?

 January 21 What next for the MSc in GIS?
 Guest host: Claire Ellul

 February 4 Open Data and the geoweb.
 Guest host: @geothinkca

 February 18 Lifelogging and the geoweb.
 Guest host: Renee Sieber.

 March 4 Our favorite maps / favorite apps

-March 18 What happens to collaborative data projects when money gets involved?
+March 18 Paid contributions in open data projects.
 Guest host: Matthew McKenna